-A third research area has been to replace completely the amount of ordinary portland cement in concrete production because manufacturing this cement results in large amounts of carbon dioxide emissions.
+A third EAR Program research area has focused on completely replacing the amount of ordinary portland cement in concrete production because manufacturing this cement results in large amounts of carbon dioxide emissions.

-For the project "Novel Alternative Cementitious Materials for Development of the Next Generation of Sustainable Transportation Infrastructure," researchers from Georgia Institute of Technology, Oklahoma State University, Tourney Consulting, and the Army Corps of Engineers sought to replace ordinary portland cement with alternative cementitious materials.
-Alternative cementitious materials, which are largely used for specialized applications including small pavement and bridge repairs, use chemical processes that emit less carbon dioxide.
+For the project "Novel Alternative Cementitious Materials for Development of the Next Generation of Sustainable Transportation Infrastructure," researchers from the Georgia Institute of Technology, Oklahoma State University, Tourney Consulting, and the U.S. Army Corps of Engineers sought to replace ordinary portland cement with alternative cementitious materials.
+Alternative cementitious materials, which are primarily used for specialized applications, including minor pavement and bridge repairs, use chemical processes that emit less carbon dioxide.
 The researchers tested alternative cementitious materials with varying chemical makeups to see how they performed in the laboratory.
 They looked for the materials' response to typical external and internal threats to concrete, from physical abrasion to progressive alkali silica reactivity deterioration.
 They investigated the materials' resistance to corrosion and the chemical reactions that might facilitate the deterioration of concrete.
-They also looked at how the materials performed under freezing and thawing conditions and what shrinkage occurred from drying.
+They also looked at how the materials performed under freezing and thawing conditions and what shrinkage occurred from drying.(9)